methodicalcloud/everythingshouldbevirtual.com/_posts/2017/2017-10-30-generatingexecuting-terraform-plans-using-ansible.md

   - Terraform
 redirect_from:
   - /generatingexecuting-terraform-plans-using-ansible
+toc: true
+toc_label: "Contents"
+excerpt: "Recently I have been working on a little project of my own based on provisioning a vSphere environment using Ansible as the primary automation tool.
+My..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Recently I have been working on a little project of my own based on provisioning a [vSphere](https://www.vmware.com/products/vsphere.html)